Amortized Probabilistic Detection of Communities in Graphs: Experiments

 {\bf General SBM.} The SBM generative model is eqs.(\ref{eq:sbm1})-(\ref{eq:sbm2}) and generated with $N \sim \textrm{Unif} [50,350]$, $c_1 \ldots c_N \sim \textrm{CRP}(\alpha) $, $p = \phi_{k_1,k_2} \sim$ \textrm{Beta}(6, 4) for $k_1 = k_2$, and $q = \phi_{k_1,k_2} \sim$ \textrm{Beta}(1, 7) for $k_1 \neq k_2$.
 Here CRP($\alpha$) is a Chinese Restaurant Process with concentration $\alpha = 3.0$.
 The graphs contain varying ($K=1\sim16$) numbers of communities with varied connection probabilities, as illustrated in Figure~\ref{fig:sbm_beta_crp_example}.
 The SBM data tests the models' ability to learn from a generative model.

-{\bf Real-world SNAP datasets.} The SNAP dataset collection \citep{snapnets} contains real-world networks from social connections, collaborations, and relations between consumer products.
+{\bf Real-world SNAP datasets.} The SNAP datasets \cite{snapnets} contains real-world networks from social connections, collaborations, and consumer products.
 Unlike the SBM, we lack here an explicit generative model, but that is not a problem since all we need for training are ground-truth community labels.
 We used two SNAP datasets (DBLP, Youtube) and followed the data preparation of \cite{yang2015defining} and \cite{chen2018supervised} to extract subgraphs composed of 2 to 4 non-overlapping communities.